 - Posting a copy at the front door or any other noticeable area on the property.

 After the service, the tenant will have an opportunity to respond to the eviction allegations.
-They may provide the following defenses with an aim to either change or stop their eviction.
+They may provide the following defenses with an aim to either change or stop their eviction process.

 - They cured the violation (for curable violations such as nonpayment of rent).